ehrpg/qstar/vessels.md

 a *speed value* of +2.
 The attacker has 4 dice and +4 on his attack due to the pilots skill.
 Because the attacker has 4 rail guns, they could reduce any defenders *speed value* by 3, to a minimum of 0.
 In this case the defenders *speed value* is reduced to 0.
-The attack suceeds, and deals damage.
+The attack succeeds, and deals damage.

 ##### Focused Fire Mode